FIRST-Tech-Challenge/fmltc/README.md

 1. Click `team_info` to go to https://console.cloud.google.com/storage/browser/my_project_id-blobs/team_info/?project=my_project_id (replace my_project_id with your actual project ID)
 1. Click `Upload files`.
 In the file chooser, select your `teams` file.

+## Clone the fmltc repo.

+1. In a browser, go to https://github.com/FIRST-Tech-Challenge/fmltc
+1. Click on the green Code button and figure out which way to clone the repo onto your local machine.
+1. After cloning the repo, ```cd fmltc```

 ## Install the Google Closure Compiler
 **Important!** Make sure the current working directory is the fmltc directory when you run these commands.